-- Yellow Belt – the ‘ground level’ of knowledge to enable you assist on Six Sigma projects.
-This is the level that a Six Sigma organisation might train all non-project staff in, so that they can assist in, or at least understand the projects.
+The ‘ground level’ of knowledge to enable you assist on Six Sigma projects.
+This is the level that a Six Sigma organization might train all non-project staff in, so that they can assist in, or at least understand the projects.

 Which Six Sigma belt is right for me?